 The first come, first served attitude that informed the open access transportation system came to an end, due to the mismatch between supply and demand resulting from frozen prices imposed by the government.
 Rationing, and its first manifestation being a limitation of volumes of natural gas as per the history of each consumer's demand, came as the first answer.
 It was a new form of making ration coupons.

 The rerouting of export natural gas supply for domestic uses was one of the ways to cope with such mismatch, and with it followed a dispatch system on a discretionary basis by the Secretary of Commerce.

-Under a stretched 'agreement' forced by the government under a Resolution SE 599/04, as form 2011 Resolution SE 1410/10 set forth a dispatch priority procedure to administrate scarcity, establishing a priority demand and a first rank in the dispatch to incremental gas, gas plus and non-conventional gas production.
+Under a stretched 'agreement' forced by the government under a Resolution SE 599/04, as from 2011 Resolution SE 1410/10 (afterwards complemented by Resolution 89/16 and resolution ENARGAS 3833/16 that set forth the procedure of nomination and re-nomination of daily gas for emergency reasons, which supposedly is a transition solution until open market policies are again put in place) set forth a dispatch priority procedure to administrate scarcity, establishing a priority demand and a first rank in the dispatch to incremental gas, gas plus (under programmes that have now expired) and non-conventional gas production (that are now reserved for new production).

-The new Minister of Energy and Mines has anticipated that the many regulations distorting the legal framework still in force, though not respected, will be revoked in order to restore the articulate system set forth in Laws 24076 and 24065, which includes a non-distorted open access principle.
+The present Minister of Energy and Mines has anticipated that the many regulations distorting the legal framework still in force, though not respected, will be revoked in order to restore the articulate system set forth in Laws 24076 and 24065, which includes a non-distorted open access principle.